TheM1ddleM1n/TypeFast/README.md

 # ⌨️ Typefast
 **Think fast.
 Type faster.**

 A high-octane, minimalist typing challenge where speed and accuracy are your only lifelines.
-Modeled after Roblox's Spelling Bee — with a live announcer, per-word WPM tracking, and boss words that will break you.
+Modeled after Roblox's Spelling Bee — with a live announcer, per-word WPM tracking, and boss words!

 [**PLAY NOW!**](https://them1ddlem1n.github.io/TypeFast/)